-There is not 1 distribution strategy for exporting your product to China but a multitude of alternatives but they are also a multitude of strategies that do not work such as emailing distributors in English (already they don’t read their mails so in English…)
+There is not 1 distribution strategy for exporting your product to China but a multitude of alternatives they are also a multitude of strategies that do not work such as emailing distributors in English (already they don’t read their emails so in English…)

 In order to maximize your potential for expansion in China, you will need to manage a solid sales strategy while developing your distribution network.
 Keep in mind that due to cultural differences and sometimes a lack of understanding of the distribution landscape in China, many brands have found themselves in trouble trying to enter the Chinese market.